-We're creating a platform for left-handed music making
+We're creating a platform for left-handed music

 to present musicians who play their instruments 'the other way round'